Night sweats remedies and insomnia

 It’s the missing piece in so many midlife health puzzles: sleep, mood, and sanity.

 Always choose bioidentical (not synthetic) progesterone, and work with a practitioner (I don’t) to find your sweet spot.
 Start low, listen to your body, and let calm return naturally.
+See below for websites that sell it.

 Final Thoughts